 The procedure for submitting grant proposals is described in NSF’s Proposal & Award Policies & Procedures Guide.

 USAP staff who support scientific operations in Antarctica are hired under the Antarctic Support Contract, which is managed by Leidos.
 The Antarctic Support Contract hires full-time employees as well as seasonal contractors who work at U.S. research stations and on research vessels.
 Job opportunities are available with:

 A baker at McMurdo Station prepares pies for the Thanksgiving holiday meal.

 - Leidos: Positions in science project management, transportation and logistics, operations, information technology, travel, technical writing, research support, airfield management, communications, and more.

-- Amentum PAE: Positions for carpenters, heavy equipment operators, mechanics, electricians, pipefitters, welders, firefighters, and more.
+- Amentum: Positions for carpenters, heavy equipment operators, mechanics, electricians, pipefitters, welders, firefighters, and more.

 - Gana-A 'Yoo Service Corporation (GSC-ESS) and Six Mile, LLC: Positions in waste management, food and station services, retail, lodging coordination, and more.